ajitminj/ajitminj.github.io/_posts/2022-08-17-Numpy Array - Axes & Dimensions.md

 The datatype of a:  <class 'numpy.ndarray'>
 dimension of numpy array a: 0
 ```

-COPY

-COPY

-COPY

-COPY
-import numpy as np
-# create a 0-dimension array
-a = np.array(2)
-print("shape of numpy array a:", a.shape)   # returns an empty array
-print("The datatype of a: ", type(a))
-print("dimension of numpy array a:", a.ndim)
-Output:
-shape of numpy array a: ()
-The datatype of a:  <class 'numpy.ndarray'>
-dimension of numpy array a: 0
 Ok, so we just verified above, that a zero-dimension Numpy array is a scalar.
 You can also see that the datatype is a Numpy array.
 We will cover shape of an array later in the article.
 Once you understand the dimension concept, shape of an array would be a cakewalk.
 The array element here cannot be accessed via indexing.
 If you try to access the array element, Python will throw an index error as below 👇